TeriyakisaurusRex/42School/get_next_line/README.md

 - give up and cry
 - steal someone elses code when they are not looking
 - make it work with pipe i.e. `$echo "This" | ./a.out`

+# Result
+Not Handed In Yet / 100